The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Finite-range decomposition

 and (in $d=2$)

 with all constants independent of $\rho$, $s$ and $m^2$. \end{remark}

 Proposition~\ref{prop:decomp} applies to covariances defined on all of $\Z^d$.
 By periodisation, Proposition~\ref{prop:decomp} and its proof also imply an analogous statement for the discrete torus, which we state next.
 Since this is the decomposition we will use in the present article, we consider the torus $\Lambda_N$ of side length $L^N$ (even though an analogous statement holds for any side length).
 For $t< { \frac14 } L^N$, the covariances $D_t^{\Z^d}$ from Proposition~\ref{prop:decomp} are translation invariant and have range less than half the diameter of the torus.
 They can thus naturally be identified with covariances on the torus $\Lambda_N$ by projection.
-More precisely, with $\pi_N: \Z^d \to \Lambda_N$ denoting the canonical projection and for any $f:\Lambda_N \to \R$, $t< { \frac14 } L^N$, one sets $D_t f (\pi_N(x)):= D_t^{\Z^d}(f\circ \pi_N)(x)$, for $x \in \Z^d$, and readily verifies that this is well-defined, i.e.~the right-hand side does not depend on the choice of representative $x$ in the equivalence class.
-In the sequel, we normally do not distinguish between $D_t$ and $D_t^{\Z^d}$ for $t< { \frac14 } L^N$ and often omit the superscript.
+More precisely, with $\pi_N: \Z^d \to \Lambda_N$ denoting the canonical projection and for any $f:\Lambda_N \to \R$, $t< { \frac14 } L^N$, one sets $D_t f (\pi_N(x)):= D_t^{\Z^d}(f\circ \pi_N)(x)$, for $x \in \Z^d$, and readily verifies that this is well-defined, i.e.,~the right-hand side does not depend on the choice of representative $x$ in the equivalence class.
 On the other hand, for $t\geq { \frac14 } L^N$, the periodisation of the covariance $D_t^{\Z^d}$ does depend on the torus.

-\begin{proposition} Let $d \geq 2$, $L\geq 1$, $N\geq 1,$ and $\Lambda_N= (\mathbb{Z}/L^N \mathbb{Z})^d$.
+\begin{proposition} Let $d \geq 2$, $L > 1$, $N\geq 1,$ and $\Lambda_N= (\mathbb{Z}/L^N \mathbb{Z})^d$.
 With the same constants $\gamma>0$ and $\epsilon_s > 0$ as in Proposition~\ref{prop:decomp}, $m^2 \in (0, 1]$, the matrix

 is positive definite and for all $|s| \leq \epsilon_s \theta_J$,